Co-operative Commonwealth Federation (Manitoba)

+History

+Origins and early challenges

 It was initially a small organization, and was supported by members of the Independent Labour Party, which had existed in the province since 1920.
 The ILP and CCF were brought into a formal alliance in 1933, despite misgivings from some in the former party.

 The ILP was the leading social-democratic party in Manitoba prior to the CCF's formation.
-It had a reliable support base in Winnipeg and other urban areas, but had virtually no organization in the countryside.
+It had a reliable support base in Winnipeg, but had virtually no organization in the countryside.
 The CCF was formed to bring labour and farm groups into the same political camp.
 Some ILP members saw this as diluting their party's integrity.

+CCF in Government, its struggles, challenges and setbacks

-The provincial CCF had become stronger by 1936, and the ILP's candidates in that year's provincial election were referred to as "ILP-CCF".
+The provincial CCF had become stronger by 1936, and the ILP's Winnipeg-area candidates in that year's provincial election were referred to as "ILP-CCF".
 After the election, some disgruntled ILP members succeeded in temporarily disaffiliating the parties.
 Pressure from David Lewis and J. S. Woodsworth brought about a quick realignment, but relations remained strained.

 At the start of World War II, the ILP and CCF were again in disagreement: the ILP supported an all-out war effort, whereas the CCF supported the conscription of "wealth rather than men".

 This controversy contributed to the defeat of federal CCF MP Abraham Albert Heaps in the election of 1940.

 The CCF eventually gained control of the ILP's internal organization, and the two parties were effectively one after 1941.
 The ILP formally disbanded in 1943.

-In late 1940, the ILP-CCF accepted an offer by Manitoba Premier John Bracken to become part of an all-party "unity government".
+In late 1940, the ILP-CCF accepted an offer by Manitoba Premier John Bracken to become part of an all-party government.
 This decision was opposed by some national leaders (including David Lewis), but was supported by local figures such as Seymour Farmer, who had led the ILP parliamentary group since 1935.
 On November 4, 1940, Farmer became the first socialist politician in Canadian history to attain cabinet rank, having been sworn in as Minister of Labour.

 The CCF's experience in the coalition government was a disappointment to the party.
 The party leaders had hoped to use their influence to promote progressive labour legislation; instead, Bracken's government forced Farmer to seek "free votes" on his ministry's initiatives (these soon became party votes, with the CCF invariably losing).
 Farmer resigned from government in December 1942, and the CCF formally left the coalition in 1943.
-The CCF's time in government demoralized its membership, and hindered its electoral fortunes - voters elected only three CCF MLAs in 1941.
+The CCF's time in government demoralized its membership, and hindered its electoral fortunes – voters elected only three CCF MLAs in 1941.